 Junior year is typically when Zoology majors go abroad, as they have likely completed foundational coursework in biology, chemistry, and math, as well as most L&S general education and breadth requirements.
 Majors often take lots of Zoology electives at this point, so students commonly choose programs that offer either a full load of Zoology electives, or a mix of Zoology electives and courses that meet additional L&S requirements.

 Study abroad senior year is certainly doable, especially since Zoology majors have likely completed foundational coursework, as well as most or all L&S course requirements.
 Seniors will likely be taking mostly Zoology electives and perhaps an elective or two, so programs that offer lots of Zoology credits would be ideal.
 Also, seniors should be aware of the senior residency requirement – credits 90-120 must be earned in residence (the 30-credit rule).
 Fortunately, credits earned abroad through UW-approved programs qualify as in residence.
-Up to eight credits earned through non-approved programs can be waived, though, making winter intersession and summer term programs feasible.
 Finally, there is the possibility that seniors who go abroad during the spring semester may miss the official graduation ceremony if their programs extend longer than the UW-Madison semester.

 Questions to Ask